ellakoa/postcard-poem/content/posts/hold-onto-your-hats.md

   But, summer was not yet done,
   It still had many weeks to run
-  Taking to task the winds torment it compels it's wildness to relent.
+  Taking to task the winds torment it compels its wildness to relent.

   With a mischievous sigh,
   the winds wave goodbye
   The clouds trail the winds
-  The winds, for now, had given in.
+  The wild winds, for now, had given in.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-